seanbao/mnemonas/docs/security.en.md

 - [ ] Public deployments use `server.host = "127.0.0.1"` and are reachable only through the HTTPS reverse proxy.
 - [ ] The administrator Dashboard first-run checklist has no authentication-disabled or anonymous-WebDAV warning.
 If a warning is present, the corresponding configuration or outer access-control layer has been handled.
 - [ ] Dataplane gRPC/HTTP ports are loopback-only or private.
-- [ ] The Web UI security self-check has no `block` items; public deployments should resolve all `warning` items before exposure, especially `allow_unsafe_no_auth`, session-token lifetimes, login throttling, browser session-cookie boundaries, public-share cookie/cache boundaries, config-file permissions, generated WebDAV credentials-file permissions, users-file permissions, reverse-proxy headers, dataplane ports, local backup destinations, share default policy, and spare-administrator warnings.
+- [ ] The Web UI security self-check has no `block` items; public deployments should resolve all `warning` items before exposure.
+- [ ] The security self-check covers `allow_unsafe_no_auth`, session-token lifetimes, login throttling, browser session-cookie boundaries, public-share cookie/cache boundaries, config-file permissions, generated WebDAV credentials-file permissions, users-file permissions, reverse-proxy headers, dataplane ports, local backup destinations, share base URL, share default policy, and spare-administrator warnings.
-- [ ] `sudo mnemonas-doctor --public-domain <domain>` reports HTTP redirects to HTTPS on the same public domain, a matching HTTPS certificate with at least 30 days remaining, verified renewal guidance, a non-symlink config file path that does not pass through symlink components, usable administrator-account redundancy, public-safe session-token lifetimes, a non-symlink users file and users-file directory that do not pass through symlink components and have private permissions, a non-symlink generated WebDAV credentials file that does not pass through symlink components and has private permissions, an absent `initial-password.txt` path with no symlink, symlink component, or non-regular file left behind, reviewed public-share default policy and public-share JSON response boundaries, rejected anonymous WebDAV `PROPFIND`, and no direct backend exposure, dataplane exposure, or UFW allow warnings.
+- [ ] `sudo mnemonas-doctor --public-domain <domain>` reports HTTP redirects to HTTPS on the same public domain, a matching HTTPS certificate with at least 30 days remaining, verified renewal guidance, and a non-symlink config file path that does not pass through symlink components and parses as valid TOML.
+- [ ] `mnemonas-doctor --public-domain` reports usable administrator-account redundancy, public-safe session-token lifetimes, a non-symlink users file and users-file directory that do not pass through symlink components and have private permissions, and a non-symlink generated WebDAV credentials file that does not pass through symlink components and has private permissions.
+- [ ] `mnemonas-doctor --public-domain` reports an absent `initial-password.txt` path with no symlink, symlink component, or non-regular file left behind.
+- [ ] Public-share base URL, public-share default policy, and public-share JSON response boundaries have been reviewed (private cache, `Vary: Cookie`, no probe cookie), anonymous WebDAV `PROPFIND` is rejected, and there are no direct backend exposure, dataplane exposure, or UFW allow warnings.
 - [ ] The [Public cloud firewall checklist](cloud-firewall-checklist.en.md) has been applied: cloud security groups or public firewall rules expose only `80/443`; management ports, the Web backend port, and dataplane ports are not publicly reachable.
 - [ ] Public deployments use HTTPS.